vincenzoaellis/malaviR/README.md

 Download tables from MalAvi
 ---------------------------

+There are nine tables that can be downloaded from the MalAvi website summarizing the dataset.
 Here's how you would download the table of references from the MalAvi database:

 ``` r
 library(malaviR)